sagecodes/intro-to-javascript-part1/README.md

 - Agencies
 - Pretty much anyone using web technology

-It's one of the safest languages to learn for getting a job!
+It's one of the safest languages to learn for getting a job as a developer.

 ### What can you do with JavaScript